November 2016 — Black Friday

 Amara

 This park had been our meet-up spot since we were kids.
-The playground had changed over the years—new swings, a splash of color on the jungle gym—but the smell of pine and damp wood chips never did.
-It reminded me of when we were nine and both too shy to talk, until she complimented my glittery sneakers.
-Now, she was the loud one.
-The brave one.
-The one who made me feel like being quiet didn’t mean being invisible.
+The playground changed over the years — new swings, a splash of color on the jungle gym — but the smell of pine and damp wood chips never did.
+It reminded me of when we were nine and too shy to talk until she complimented my glittery sneakers.
+Now she was the loud one, the brave one, the one who made me feel like being quiet didn’t mean being invisible.

-We both go to Trinity University, just three hours from the town that raised us.
+We both go to Trinity University, about three hours from West Brook — the town that raised us.
 We live on opposite ends of campus, and our days rarely align.
-And life. . . it hums, it shouts, it rushes past.
+Life moves fast now.
+Classes and deadlines.
 Sometimes, it’s easier to pretend we’re not quietly missing the familiarity that only best friends carry.

 Like remembering the words to a song you didn’t know you’d forgotten.